lydiaYchen/25simulation/README.md

 The detailed description of the project will be published after week 4 here and the due date of the project is December 19.
 Students need to submit a report and do a presentation as well.

-This accounts for 25 % of the final grade.
+This accounts for 70 % of the final grade.

-### Final exam
+### Quizs
-The exact date (late January and early October) and place will be announced later.

-This account for 85 % of the final grade.
+There will be two in-class quizzs, 30 minutes long.
+Each of this will account for 20 % of your final grade.

 ##  7. <a name='Detailedschedule'></a>Detailed schedule